LaserStefan/stefanlaser.net/content/CV.de.md

 - 07/2012: Semester abroad, Jawaharlal Nehru University, New-Delhi, India
 	- Studies with the Centre for the Studies of Social Systems
 	- Empirical research in India through the faculty
-	- Internship with Chintan (Environmental NGO), New-Delh
+	- Internship with Chintan (Environmental NGO), New-Delhi
 - 2008-2011: Bachelor of Arts, Sociology (major) and Intercultural Business Communication (minor), Friedrich‐Schiller University Jena, Jena, Germany
 - 2007: A levels, Secondary school, Hamm (Westf.), Germany